 Cake Batter whipped cream is my second most favorite whipped cream to make.
-Scroll down to see my #1 most favorite!
-I used dry cake mix batter, some vanilla extract and sprinkles to make a whipped cream that tastes like cake batter.
-It’s the perfect topping for some funfetti cupcakes and also make a great dip for fruit!
+Scroll down to see my #1 favorite!
+I used dry cake mix batter, some vanilla extract, and sprinkles to make a whipped cream that tastes like cake batter.
+It’s the perfect topping for some funfetti cupcakes and also makes a great dip for fruit!

 Number 6: Rice Krispie Treat S’mores

 The idea for this recipe came from a cookie that I purchased from a local bakery.
 It was a Smore’s cookie sandwich.
 A spiced cookie on each side, filled with a marshmallow frosting and dipped in chocolate.
 I wrote down many variations of flavors I could do of that cookie and the idea for a Rice Krispie Treat Version just happened to top the charts.
 There are so many amazing variations of Rice Krispie Treats, it’s hard to find a new one to create, but I am really excited about this one.